Featured

 Question: Where can I park and how much will it cost?

-Answer: Parking is free and a Renton Technical College (RTC) campus map will be available in Sched.
-The basic campus map and can be viewed on the RTC website or downloaded here.
+Answer: Parking is free and a detailed Tacoma Community College (TCC) campus map is available under the Map section on the WACC 2024 Sched site.
+The basic campus map can be viewed on TCC’s Maps and Directions page.
 If you’d like to print a copy of the conference locations map below, please click on the image to open and download the PDF.

-NOTE: RTC will be enjoying Spring Break at the time of our conference, which means campus parking will be plentiful for this event!
+NOTE: TCC will be enjoying Spring Break at the time of our conference, which means campus parking will be plentiful for this event!
+Please note that there are several parking entrances closed due to construction.
+The best lot to park in is A.

 Question: Is anyone carpooling?

 I heard there is going to be conference swag for in-person attendance.
-Where do I indicate my size?
+If it’s a t-shirt, where do I indicate my size?

 Answer: The conference planning team is in the process of selecting conference swag.
 While sizes are not guaranteed, if a t-shirt or jacket is chosen, the planning team will need your size preferences in order to provide a variety of sizes for attendees to choose from.
 Please indicate your preferred clothing size when you register.